WeightWatchers: $1.15B Debt Cut in 42-Day Prepackaged Plan

 | Financing | Cash Collateral (no DIP) |

-Weight Watchers' founding story began with Jean Nidetch, who lost 72 pounds in 1961 after following a diet from the New York City Board of Health's obesity clinic.
+Weight Watchers traces to Jean Nidetch, who lost 72 pounds in 1961 after following a diet from the New York City Board of Health's obesity clinic.
 She began inviting friends to her Queens apartment for weekly meetings to share progress and accountability.
 Attendance grew, and meetings moved to her building's basement to accommodate more people.

 In 1963, Nidetch incorporated Weight Watchers International, Inc. with her husband Marty and two friends, Al and Felice Lippert.
 Members paid to attend weekly group meetings with weigh-ins, discussion, and the Weight Watchers eating plan.
 Franchise agreements enabled expansion, and within a decade Weight Watchers held meetings in major U.S. cities and international markets.